 Pranayama is the 4th limb in ashtanga yoga defined by sage Patanjali.
 The word pranayama literally means the ability to expand or stretch our life force (prana) by controlling our breath.
 Breath is a gross manifestation of prana or prana is a subtle form of breath visa verse.

 Pranayama is divided into the words ‘prana’ + ‘ayama’.
 The word ‘Prana’ means a universal life force that is responsible for keeping us alive.
 When prana leaves a person’s body, the person is dead; but as long as prana is inside a person’s body, we consider the person alive.
 The word ‘ayama’ means expansion /stretch/ elongate.
 The word pranayama means expansion of life force(prana) or to stretch life force by controlling the breath.

 Pranayama: Art of Breathing

-We say that breathing is a physical part of thinking and thinking is a psychological part of breathing which means that pranayama is a vital bridge between body and mind.
+We say that breathing is a physical part of thinking and thinking is a psychological part of breathing which means that it is a vital bridge between body and mind.
 By controlling the breath one can control the mind as well.
 When a person is angry or agitated his/her breath is fast, shallow, unsteady or disturbed; but when a person is calm and relaxed, his/her breath gets slow, deep and rhythmic.
 Whenever we are upset over something we often say:

 “ take a deep breath”, because it’s our body’s natural need to maintain the balance by taking deep breaths in those moments.